tamagui/tamagui/next.md

   - Group make media style size use properly
   - sell sizing story better - home hero, blog post?
   - <Input /> variant doesnt override paddingHorizontal set on same input
-  - input type="email", button type="submit" etc (rnw has submit, email?)
-    - its fine to wrap input in HOC like button
   - test Android in starters repo
   - if no enterStyle or exitStyle set with AnimatePresence, it doesn't exit
   - forms working bubble / label